Agency is having the power or capacity to act and make choices.

 Kim Baars describes the learning taking place in Maker classes at Taupaki School.
 Kim talks about teachers and students working collaboratively to problem-solve, and the powerful differentiation taking place in the makerspace.
 It is learning by doing in a way that is controlled by the students.

-Making an app provides a chance for students to go deeper into their learning, as well as developing coding skills.
+Making an app provides a chance for students to go deeper into their learning, as well as develop coding skills.
 This project can be applied to learning in any content area.

 Students identify a need/purpose for an app, which they design, build, and test with their peers.